RaviAmane/SOR-API/README.md

 You can use this project in various ways:

+- Import this project into Mulesoft Anypoint Studio.
+This project used Apache Derby standalone database.
+In order to run this project, you will need to [Setup Apache Derby](DERBY_SETUP.md).
 - Use the api.raml (and the subdirectories/files) in your API design.
 This project makes use of RAML features making it easy to extend it to support future resources such as products and orders.
 For more details see [Use Case 3: Extention of this API to Support Future Resources](USE_CASE_3.md).
 - Create your own Mulefost project by importing api.raml using APIkit.
 - Create an API in API Designer (a part of Mulesoft Anypoint Platform) and import it into your Mulesoft project using APIkit.